risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

       - host path volume type

-      or

       - empty directory volume type

     solution good for transient data, when it also needs to be share between multiple containers in the same pod

     volume gets deleted along with the pod

     - git repositories